• Archives

 Share on FacebookShare on Twitter

-If all goes well, they plan to recover all boosters from this summer’s launch by landing at the Cape Canaveral Air Force Station and that will be followed by the centre core landing on the Atlantic.
+In the likely event of a successful mission, SpaceX intends to recover all the boosters from this summer’s launch by executing a landing at the Cape Canaveral Air Force Station, followed by the landing of the center core on the Atlantic.

 Related Posts: